Bipolar Disorder Treatment

 Interpersonal therapy focuses on current relationship issues and helps you improve the way you relate to the important people in your life.
 By addressing and solving interpersonal problems, this type of therapy reduces stress in your life.
 Since stress is a trigger for bipolar disorder, this relationship-oriented approach can help reduce mood cycling.

-For bipolar disorder, interpersonal therapy is often combined with social rhythm therapy.
+Social rhythm therapy is often combined with interpersonal therapy is often combined with social rhythm therapy for the treatment of bipolar disorder.
 People with bipolar disorder are believed to have overly sensitive biological clocks, the internal timekeepers that regulate circadian rhythms.
 This clock is easily thrown off by disruptions in your daily pattern of activity, also known as your “social rhythms.”
 Social rhythm therapy focuses on stabilizing social rhythms such as sleeping, eating, and exercising.
 When these rhythms are stable, the biological rhythms that regulate mood remain stable too.

 Living with a person who has bipolar disorder can be difficult, causing strain in family and marital relationships.
 Family-focused therapy addresses these issues and works to restore a healthy and supportive home environment.
 Educating family members about the disease and how to cope with its symptoms is a major component of treatment.
 Working through problems in the home and improving communication is also a focus of treatment.